Japanese Spiced Candied Nuts

-(Good Things Utah) Chef Leslie is in the kitchen once again and she is showing us how to make Japanese Spiced Candied Nuts, a recipe that you can make as an appetizer or something to give to neighbors this year.
+(Good Things Utah Recipes) – Chef Lesli is in the kitchen once again and she is showing us how to make Japanese Spiced Candied Nuts, a recipe that you can make as an appetizer or something to give to neighbors this year.

 - 2 large egg whites